Why I Built Core Forms?

 What’s Next

-Every release ships to the WordPress plugin directory and to the product page.
-If you’re a developer who shares this philosophy… that WordPress plugins should be lightweight, fairly priced, and developer-friendly… give it a try.
+Development hasn’t slowed: the 4.3 series shipped six releases in the first week of June 2026, and every release goes to the product page with a full changelog.
+If you’re a developer who shares this philosophy, that WordPress plugins should be lightweight, fairly priced, and developer-friendly, give it a try.

 The WordPress ecosystem doesn’t need another form plugin with 500 features and a $299/year price tag.
 It needs plugins that do one thing well, load fast, and respect both the user’s wallet and their site’s performance.